What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 - Buddy introduction: Assign a mentor and have them introduce themselves to your new hire.
 A mentor’s job is to help guide new employees through the onboarding process, providing guidance and advice.
 This is an important and beneficial task, especially in remote onboarding.
 It’s a great way to make the new environment welcoming and comfortable for newcomers.

-- Employee handbook: Provide them with a handbook via email including information about the organisation, its history, workplace culture, and the team.
+- Employee handbook: Provide them with a handbook including information about the organisation, its history, workplace culture, and the team.
+(Bonus points if it’s a module you can provide scalable access to.)
 It’s also a good idea to set up the new hire’s required accounts and provide their passwords in the packet.

 First day